ILhankhondaker/Book-Search/README.md

 ## About The Project

-Book Finder is your go-to place for all kinds of book related searches, need to read a book but don't know where to find it?
+Book Search is your go-to place for all kinds of book related searches, need to read a book but don't know where to find it?

 We got your back!
 Started in 2022, we are an open-source free search engine with over a million books and more to find out.
 Here you won't just be able to read books but also listen to them.